mf2vec-dev/mf2ff/README.md

   - seems to be relevant for Debian systems (I used it on Ubuntu)
   - seems only needed for Python 3
   - seems only needed if FontForge is built from source
-  - inspired by Update 2 of [this comment of FontForge issue #2966](https://github.com/fontforge/fontforge/issues/2966#issue-192697937) which suggests to add `/usr/local/lib/python3.4/site-packages` to Python's path
+  - inspired by Update 2 of [this comment of FontForge issue #2966](https://github.com/fontforge/fontforge/issues/2966#issue-192697937) which suggests adding `/usr/local/lib/python3.4/site-packages` to Python's path